UCPH:BII Life Science Innovation Award 2026

 Evaluation criteria

-- Quality: The project is reliable, valid, credible, and scientifically rigorous.
-Moreover, the candidate is able to communicate the project and its results clearly and convincingly.
+- Quality: The project and the data are reliable, valid, credible, and scientifically rigorous.
+Moreover, the candidate can communicate the project and its results (data) clearly and convincingly.

 - Impact: The work should address an unmet need and have a clear societal impact.
 The work should challenge existing paradigms, employ innovative methodologies or concepts, and/or pursue an original question.

-- Feasibility: The proposed plan for further commercialization of the project is well-thought-out, relevant, and convincing.
+- Feasibility: The proposed plan for further commercialization and/or generation of impact is well-thought-out, relevant, and convincing.

 Selection commitee